lucianaburdman/RWE/README.md

 The ridgeline plot shows that the treatment group has a lower healthcare resource utilization than the control group.

 ## Conclusion
 The results of this study suggest that the new drug may have a positive impact on patient quality of life and healthcare resource utilization.
-Simulating Real-World Evidence data allowed us to evaluate the efficacy of the drug without conducting a costly and time-consuming randomized controlled trial.
-These results can inform healthcare policy and practice, and can aid in the decision-making process for drug approval and reimbursement.
+Real-World Evidence data allowed us to evaluate the efficacy of the drug without conducting a costly and time-consuming randomized controlled trial.
+Its results can inform healthcare policy and practice, and can aid in the decision-making process for drug approval and reimbursement.